Al-Qaeda: Ayman al-Zawahiri (May 2011 – July 2022)

-After Al-Zawahiri (2022 – present)
+Saif Al-Adel (July 2022 – present)

 Al-Zawahiri was killed on July 31, 2022, in a drone strike in Afghanistan.
-In February 2023, a report from the United Nations, based on member state intelligence, concluded that de facto leadership of al-Qaeda had passed to Saif al-Adel, who was operating out of Iran.
+In 2023, a UN report concluded that de facto leadership of al-Qaeda had passed to Saif Al-Adel, who was operating out of Iran.
 Adel, a former Egyptian army officer, became a military instructor in al-Qaeda camps in the 1990s and was known for his involvement in the Battle of Mogadishu.
-The report stated that al-Adel's leadership could not officially be declared by al-Qaeda because of "political sensitivities" of Afghan government in acknowledging the death of Al-Zawahiri as well as due to "theological and operational" challenges posed by the location of al-Adel in Iran.
+The report stated that Al-Adel's leadership could not officially be declared by al-Qaeda because of "political sensitivities" of Afghan government in acknowledging the death of al-Zawahiri as well as due to "theological and operational" challenges posed by the location of Al-Adel in Iran.

 Command structure

-Most of al-Qaeda's top leaders and operational directors were veterans who fought against the Soviet invasion of Afghanistan in the 1980s.
-Osama bin Laden and his deputy, Ayman al-Zawahiri, were the leaders who were considered the operational commanders of the organization.
-Nevertheless, al-Qaeda was not operationally managed by Ayman al-Zawahiri.
-Several operational groups exist, which consult with the leadership in situations where attacks are in preparation. "...
-Zawahiri does not claim to have direct hierarchical control over al Qaeda's vast, networked structure.
-Al Qaeda's core leadership seeks to centralize the organization's messaging and strategy rather than to manage the daily operations of its franchises.
-But formal affiliates are required to consult with al Qaeda's core leadership before carrying out large-scale attacks."
+Most of al-Qaeda's top leaders and operational directors were veterans who fought against the Soviet invasion of Afghanistan in the 1980s. bin Laden and al-Zawahiri were the leaders who were considered the operational commanders of the organization.
+Nevertheless, al-Qaeda was not operationally managed by al-Zawahiri.
+Several operational groups exist, which consult with the leadership in situations where attacks are in preparation. "... al-Zawahiri does not claim to have direct hierarchical control over al Qaeda's vast, networked structure.
+Al-Qaeda's core leadership seeks to centralize the organization's messaging and strategy rather than to manage the daily operations of its franchises.
+But formal affiliates are required to consult with al-Qaeda's core leadership before carrying out large-scale attacks."
 Al-Qaeda central (AQC) is a conglomerate of expert committees, each in supervision of distinct tasks and objectives.
 Its membership is mostly composed of Egyptian Islamist leaders who participated in the anti-communist Afghan Jihad.
-Assisting them are hundreds of Islamic field operatives and commanders, based in various regions of the Muslim World.
+Assisting them are hundreds of Islamic field operatives and commanders, based in various regions of the Islamic world.
 The central leadership assumes control of the doctrinal approach and overall propaganda campaign; while the regional commanders were empowered with independence in military strategy and political maneuvering.
 This novel hierarchy made it possible for the organisation to launch wide-range offensives.

-When asked in 2005 about the possibility of al-Qaeda's connection to the July 7, 2005 London bombings, Metropolitan Police Commissioner Sir Ian Blair said: "Al-Qaeda is not an organization.
-Al-Qaeda is a way of working ... but this has the hallmark of that approach ...
-Al-Qaeda clearly has the ability to provide training ... to provide expertise ... and I think that is what has occurred here."
-On August 13, 2005, The Independent newspaper, reported that the July 7 bombers had acted independently of an al-Qaeda mastermind.